 Remove the vent at the back of the dryer, and vacuum the area.
 Alternatively, use a cleaning kit like this to make sure you're maintaining this vital part of your home.

-Termites pose a huge risk to wooden homes, and without the proper precautions you could find yourself stepping out onto your porch and falling through it, or even finding out your entire home's foundation has rotted away.
+Termites pose a considerable risk to wooden homes, and without the proper precautions you could find yourself stepping out onto your porch and falling through it, or even finding out your entire home's foundation has rotted away.

 Termites can't survive sunlight, so the most likely places you'll find them is in your basement.
 Go down there and use a spray can of foam to plug any gaps where they could get in, then take a flashlight and screwdriver to inspect the wood for signs of damage.
 Poke the wood with a screwdriver and check for weaknesses.
 If the wood is flaky or rotting, you might already have a problem that needs professional attention or a DIY solution.

 Twice a year, change the batteries in each detector.
 To be safe, you should have at least one of each type of detector on each level of your home.
-If you're prone to forget this task, change the batteries when you change your clocks for daylight saving time.
+If you're prone to forget this task, change the batteries when you change your clocks for daylight savings time.

 Don't rely on the automatic beeping to tell you when to change the batteries.
 After replacement, be sure to hold the test button down for 15-20 seconds after changing, so you can hear whether or not the battery is faulty.